MilitantVlr/19AI550_AI_for_Games/Ex.No9 Alphabetapruning.md

-# Ex.No: 5  Implementation of Jumping behavior
+# Ex.No: 9   Implementation of Alpha Beta Pruning
 ### DATE: 06/09/2024
 ### REGISTER NUMBER : 212221040145
 ### AIM:
-To write a python program to simulate Jumbing behavior.
+Write a Alpha beta pruning algorithm to find the optimal value of MAX Player from the given graph.
-### Algorithm:
+### Steps:
 1. Start the program
-2. Import the necessary modules
-3. Initiate the pygame engine and window
-4. Specify the necessary parameter for player height,depth,gravity,jump power.
-5. Create a game loop to simulate the continuous behavior.
-6. If Quit button is pressed then quit the pygame window.
-7. Move the player left when left button is pressed
-8. Move the player right when right button is pressed
-9. If space bar is pressed then enable the jump by increasing y axis value.
-10. land the player and display the player at every timestep
+2. Initially  assign MAX and MIN value as 1000 and -1000.
+3. Define the minimax function  using alpha beta pruning
+4. If maximum depth is reached then return the score value of leaf node. [depth taken as 3]
+5. In Max player turn, assign the alpha value by finding the maximum value by calling the minmax function recursively.
+6. In Min player turn, assign beta value by finding the minimum value by calling the minmax function recursively.
+7. Specify the score value of leaf nodes and Call the minimax function.
+8. Print the best value of Max player.
-11. Stop the program
+9. Stop the program.

 ### Program:

 ```
 # Define a large negative and positive value to represent infinity